sphinx-gallery/sphinx-gallery/doc/configuration.rst

      }

 By default, JUnit XML file generation is disabled (by setting ``'junit': ''``).
-JUnit XML files be useful for example on CircleCI builds, where you can add a line like this to get a summary of your example run times in the CircleCI GUI (which will parse the file path ``doc/_build/test-results/sphinx-gallery/junit.xml`` and infer the tests
+JUnit XML files are useful for example on CircleCI builds, where you can add a line like this to get a summary of your example run times in the CircleCI GUI (which will parse the file path ``doc/_build/test-results/sphinx-gallery/junit.xml`` and infer the tests